 Key takeaway: Carbon steel accounts for about 90% of all steel production.
 Its extreme durability and simplicity are two driving factors for its popularity.

 Types Of Carbon Steel

 Below the 2% carbon threshold, carbon steel can be grouped into three categories: low, medium, and high carbon.
 Each type retains the inherent strength of carbon, but its useful purpose will change as the carbon content increases.

-- Medium carbon: A carbon content between 0.31% and 0.60% gives this variety a higher strength and lower ductility than lower carbon varieties.
-Medium carbons are found in gears and railroad tracks.
+- Medium carbon: A carbon content between 0.31% and 0.60% gives this variety a higher strength and lower ductility, meaning it’s less moldable under pressure.
+You can often find medium carbon steel in gears and railroad tracks.

-- High carbon: The toughest variety is more than 0.61% carbon and is often used to produce brick nails and sharp cutting tools like trencher blades.
+- High carbon: The toughest variety contains more than 0.61% carbon and is often used to produce extremely tough building materials and tools, like brick nails and sharp cutting tools like trencher blades.
 They do not contain more than 2% carbon.

 Carbon steel’s relative adaptability and low cost make it an ideal choice for a variety of construction projects, both large and small-scale.

 This type is commonly known for its role in manufacturing medical equipment and appliances, but its range of use is far greater than just the gas range in your kitchen.
 Chromium is the alloy that sets stainless steel apart, lending the material its distinctive luster.

 Chromium is more than a purely cosmetic addition; however, the element is oxidation-resistant and increases the metal’s longevity by preventing it from rusting.
 Typically, stainless steel has a chromium content between 10.5% and 30%.